 5. Utilize the Replay Discount

 Pebble Beach resorts offers replay rates.
 If you play one of their courses in the morning, you can do a second lap the same day on any of their other courses for 50% off.
+You can utilize this whether you’re staying at the resort or not.
 This can only be booked the day of, and is based on availability.

 6. Value Golf on the Monterey Peninsula

-While in the area, you might want to check out other courses on the Monterey Peninsula that offer great value – Pacific Grove Golf Links (aka Poor Man’s Pebble), Laguna Seca Golf Ranch, Rancho Canada (36 holes) and Bayonet/Blackhorse (36 holes) can all be played for under $100.
-Some for as little as $30-$40 including a cart if you book last minute deals online.
+While in the area, you might want to check out other courses on the Monterey Peninsula that offer great value – Pacific Grove Golf Links (aka Poor Man’s Pebble), Laguna Seca Golf Ranch, and Bayonet/Blackhorse (36 holes) can all be played for under $100 depending on day and time.
+Some for as little as $50-$60 including a cart if you book last minute deals online.

 There you have it, your Pebble Beach golf trip just became an affordable, epic adventure.

-If you’re able and willing to fork out the big bucks for the full resort and caddy experience, by all means, it is truly incredible.
+If you’re able and willing to fork out the big bucks for the full resort and caddie experience, by all means, it is truly incredible.

 If your mission is to save money, you can still have an experience of a lifetime at Pebble Beach without emptying your life savings.